-The choral landscape in the United States has gotten a bit more colorful with the recent arrival of seven scores of Latin American music, new and old — none available until now — with more on the way.
+The choral landscape in the United States has gotten a bit more colorful with the arrival of seven scores of Latin American music, new and old — none available until now.

 Ahmed Anzaldua, a Mexican-born pianist and choral conductor who lives in the Minneapolis-St. Paul area, has championed each one with his professional choir, Border CrosSing, and published them under that brand.
 His motivation is to create “fundamental change in classical music culture, so that every concert, every audience, and the artists on stage truly reflect the cultural reality in which we live,” he says.